abysmli/FDSSimulator/README.md

 # FDSSimulator
-Simulator for a automation system
+Simulator for a two tank automatic system